Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit

-In our opinion, a large part of Teleoscope's success is demonstrated by its on-going public release and use by the research team that we recruited for field deployment in Case Study 3.
-We are continuing to recruit more research teams and hope to see Teleoscope develop into a more mature product as they use it.
+Lastly, although the paper used Reddit as the primary example of a qualitative site containing large text corpora, the authors recognize that significant changes to its API since 2023 as a result of the advent of ChatGPT have severely limited researcher access to site data.
+Despite this restriction, \textit{Teleoscope} is not designed specifically for use with Reddit data, and the research team has since implemented the ability for users to upload their own data sources and corpora in response to changes in Reddit's API.
+In our opinion, a large part of \textit{Teleoscope's} success is also demonstrated by its on-going public release and use by the research team that we recruited for our field deployment.
+We are continuing to recruit more research teams and hope to see \textit{Teleoscope} develop into a more mature product as researchers adopt it.

-\textbf{Teleoscope's impact on methodology.} One of the most interesting and relevant questions for Teleoscope is the way in which it can impact qualitative research methodologies.
-This was brought up by multiple participants, and is an important question for both adoption of Teleoscope and for shedding light on other burgeoning ML-supported methodologies that deal with data interpretation.

-Current qualitative methodologies place a high level of importance on disciplined and ethical data curation, analysis, and reporting.
-Since interpretation necessarily comes from the perspective of the researcher, researchers attempt to maintain distance from analysis until data curation is concluded.
-Teleoscope could be seen as presupposing a thematic structure before detailed analysis has begun, which would violate the principle of letting the themes emerge from the data.

-However, our participants articulated this mostly as fear of cognitive bias about the data, not that it fundamentally interfered with having an opinionated approach to data curation.
-It is impossible to do data curation from a truly unbiased perspective, since researchers still have editorial discretion in choosing their research interests, topics, and data sources.
-Our participants were satisfied with Teleoscope bringing up \textit{unexpected} results along with \textit{expected} results as a way to counteract bias.

-We believe that Teleoscope provides an opportunity to directly inspect and compare biases by inspecting and comparing the workflows that trace how a document collection came to be.
-Returning to the Nowell quote from Section \ref{sec:Design Goals and Background}, we believe that Teleoscope can demonstrate that data \textit{collection} has been done in a precise, consistent, and exhaustive manner through \textit{tracing the data curation process} with enough detail to enable the \textit{research team} to determine whether the process is credible (\textbf{DG1}, \textbf{DG2}).